Scarborough Day School: History

 Early on in the school's history, the Vanderlips decided to change the school's system from the Montessori method to a more formal approach with more discipline, although students still had more freedom than the average school.
 In the 1930s, the school was considered progressive: students were not graded and were instructed to work at their own speed.
 The school flourished during almost two decades under the helm of Dr F. Dean McClusky, who went on to a career as a professor in the Department of Education at UCLA.

 The studio building was devoted to younger children (grades one, two, and three), and included a lunchroom, workshop, and art studio.
 Frank Vanderlip enjoyed teaching simplified political economy at the school; he would act out Swiss Family Robinson on an imaginary island with students to demonstrate the development of capitalism.
 Narcissa Vanderlip ran the school lunchroom, and it is recorded that she served good simple food.
 She named some of her foods artistically (rice pudding with raisins was called Bête Noire a la Bolshevik).
 The studio building burned down in 1959.

 Members of the Vanderlip family, particularly Virginia Vanderlip Schoales, continued to administer the school for sixty years.
 A 1959 development plan made way for a new primary school in 1961, new science facilities in 1962, expansion of the library in 1963, and the creation of an organization for alumni, of whom there were more than a thousand living in 1977.
 The school was unable to obtain sufficient funding and closed in 1978.
-In 1980, the buildings and property were taken over by The Clear View School, which opened in September 1981 after major renovations.
-The school runs a day treatment program for 83 students from nursery school age to 21, and is sponsored by the Association for Mentally Ill Children of Westchester; its program involves education, treatment, and crisis intervention and parent involvement.
+In 1980, the buildings and property were taken over by The Clear View School Day Treatment Center, which opened in September 1981 after major renovations.
+The school runs a day treatment program for 118 students from nursery school age to 21, and is sponsored by the Association for Mentally Ill Children of Westchester; its program involves education, treatment, and crisis intervention and parent involvement.